tfiers/PkgGraph.jl/ReadMe.md

 julia> PkgGraph.open(:Unitful)
 ```
-This will open the browser to [this url][dotlink], which renders the following image:
+This will open the browser to [this url][dotlink], which renders something like the following image:

 <!-- Generated with `PkgGraph.create("Unitful", "docs/img/")` -->
 <!-- If updating this, update the link below too (`PkgGraph.Internals.url`) -->